This article has links to products and services we love, which we may make commission from.

 Thinking of spending spring break in Orlando Florida this year?
 You certainly won’t be alone in choosing one of the top spring break spots in the entire country!
 The key to enjoying your experience is planning ahead so you maximize your time and minimize the headaches.

 Families, in particular, love heading to Orlando for spring break.
-There are plenty of other Florida destinations where more college students go to party, but Orlando is much more family-friendly.
+There are plenty of other Florida destinations where more college students go to party, but this is a much more family-friendly option.

-You might also like our guide to Orlando on a budget.
+You might also like our guide to Orlando on a budget to maximize your time without breaking the wallet.

 To help inspire your trip planning, these are the top things to do on spring break in Orlando that you won’t want to miss.